Visit Croatia without leaving home: First stop Dubrovnik

 This is the final leg of our overseas adventure.
 We’ve already been to Mykonos, Santorini, Athens, and Istanbul before arriving in Croatia.
 This cruise is very much on our agenda: relax, take in the pristine environment, breathe in the fresher-than-fresh, clean air and swim in the crystal clear Adriatic Sea.
 Swim…well maybe.
 We’ve been told it may be too cold, but we’ll wait and see.

 Monty and I decided it was prudent to arrive one day early to settle into Croatia-mode.
 We take a bus from the airport.
-It’s not far to the Old City.
+About 30 – 40 minutes drive.
 It’s not long before Dubrovnik’s Old Town comes into view through our bus window.
 It’s nothing short of spellbinding.

 We arrive at the bus’s local drop off point (just outside Old Town) and drag our bags along the pavement.
 We follow the Airbnb’s instructions to the letter.
 Take the main street, wind your way along cobblestone walkways and down uneven steps.. and there we are.
 We arrive right outside our delightful Dubrovnik Airbnb.
 It’s an absolute find!
 Dubrovnik Finest Apartments.
 Can’t say they’re apartments but we’re super happy.
 Our accommodation is on ground level; a cosy room with the necessary amenities.
 It’s furnished in contemporary IKEA-style.
 It ticks all the right boxes for us.